sbuyevich/blazor/my-class/.design/plan.md

 - Teacher credentials are stored in app settings for this local classroom MVP.
 - Student passwords or secret values should be stored as hashes if a password field is used.
 - Student capabilities and the final database field list remain `TBD` until the BRD defines them.

+## Current Implementation Notes

+- `DatabaseInitializer` uses `EnsureCreatedAsync()` and seeds `Demo School` / `Demo Class` with class code `demo`.
+- `DatabaseInitializer` also includes a temporary compatibility check that adds `FirstName` and `LastName` columns to an existing `Students` table if they are missing.
+- The login page is available at both `/` and `/login`.
+- The nav menu shows the Teacher section based on `LoginStateService.Current?.IsTeacher == true`.
+- `/students` is present but still displays a task 06 placeholder instead of a real table/grid.
+- There are no EF Core migrations yet.

 ## Task Breakdown